CPU & GPU Quota

 Viewing usage

-You can filter by username using the search field at the top.
+Filter the list with the Filter by username field at the top.

 Extending a user’s quota